Cosmic Reionization On Computers: Biases and Uncertainties in the Measured Mean Free Path at the End Stage of Reionization: Methods

 \subsection{Synthetic spectra from CROC simulations}

-We make synthetic spectra of slightlines drawn from one of the CROC simulation boxes, B40F.
+We make synthetic spectra of slightlines drawn from one of the CROC simulation boxes, B40F\citep{gnedin2014,gnedin2014b, gnedin2017}.
 This simulation box has the latest reionization history in all the six $\rm L_{box}$ = 40 $h^{-1}$cMpc CROC boxes.
 The properties of the IGM of this simulation are detailed in \citet{fan2024}.
 We focus on three representative snapshots at $z=5.4, 6.1, 6.8$.
 These three snapshots represent three distinctive timestamps: $z=6.1$ is when all the neutral patches in the box just disappeared ($\approx 50$ Myr ago); $z=6.8$ is when there are still neutral patches in the box; while $z=5.4$ is $\Delta t \approx 200$ Myr after all the neutral patches disappeared, a significant long time where pressure-smoothing shows visible effect \citep{cain2024}.
 The distribution of neutral hydrogen in these three snapshots are very different, as shown in Figure \ref{fig:neutralfractionproj}.
-As expected, the MFP are drastic different, too.
-Measured from random places in the box, the MFPs are $0.35$ pMpc at $z=6.8$, $2.1$ pMpc at $z=6.1$ and $6.8$ pMpc at $z=5.4$ \citep{fan2024}.

 The simulation does not include individual quasars as ionizing sources.
 We model quasar absorption spectra by post-processing.
-In each snapshot, we choose the 20 most massive halos, from which we each draw 50 sightlines isotropically.
-In Table \ref{table:sightline_start}, we list the MFP measured in sightlines centered on 20 most massive halos (biased) and in random locations (unbiased) from \citep{fan2024}.\footnote{These numbers are measured by taking the mean of the distance $d$ where the column density multiplies $\sigma_{\rm HI}=6.3\times 10^{-18} ~\rm cm^{-2}$ equals 1.} We post process the sightlines with a 1D radiative-transfer code described in \citep{chen2021a}.
-The quasar ionizing spectrum is assumed to be a power law$L_{\nu}= L_{0} {\left(\frac{\nu}{\nu_0}\right)}^{\alpha}$ with index $\alpha=-1.7$ and the total ionizing photon number rate
+In each snapshot, we choose the 20 most massive halos, from which we each draw 50 sightlines isotropically. {We calculated the mean free path defined as the average length one photon travels before it is absorbed by neutral gas.
+Specifically, for each sightline, we calculate the distance $d$ for which

+where $\left< \sigma_{\rm 912}\right> =6.3\times 10^{-18} \rm\ cm^2$.
+Then the MFP is defined as the average of $d$ from all 1000 sightlines at each redshift.
+As the MFP measured using sightlines starting from massive halos can be different from that starting from random places, we calculate the value both starting from random locations (unbiased) and starting from the 20 most massive halos (biased).
+We list the values in Table \ref{table:sightline_start}, and refer to \citet{fan2024} for a detailed investigation of how MFP differs in different environments. \citet{fan2024} has also found that the mean free path changes slightly with the exact averaging scheme.
+As an example, here we calculate another definition of MFP using LyC profiles.
+We calculate the optical depth bluewards of LyC by convolving the transmission after each gas cell along the sightline: